lebrunthibault/lebrunthibault.github.io/content/post/protocol0-technical-overview.md

 TLDR :

-* A `Live.Track.Track` is mapped to a `SimpleTrack`
+* A `Live.Track.Track` is wrapped in a `SimpleTrack`
-* A `SimpleTrack` that is also a group track is mapped to an `AbstractGroupTrack` allowing seamless manipulation of different types of group tracks.
+* A `SimpleTrack` that is also a group track is mapped to an `AbstractGroupTrack` allowing seamless manipulation of different type of group tracks.
-* All track objects inherits from `AbstractTrack` enforcing a common interface
+* All track objects inherits from `AbstractTrack` enforcing a common interface.
+* Indeed the track layout uses the Composite design pattern

 Mini Glossary :